 43. What is Tetralogy of Fallot?

 One of the most common abnormalities.
 It has 4 components: pulmonary artery stenosis, ventricular septal defect, overriding aorta to the right ventricle hypertrophy.
-Ductal dependent if
+Ductal dependent if pulmonary stenosis is severe.

 44. What is the truncus arteriosus?